spatialthoughts/qgis-tutorials/source/docs/3/multi_criteria_overlay.rst

   .. image:: /static/3/multi_criteria_overlay/images/4.png
     :align: center

-5.That field should now be set to ``Not set``.
+5. That field should now be set to ``Not set``.
 This is important because when raster calculator (which we will use later) encounters a pixel with nodata value in any layer, it sets the output to nodata as well, resulting is wrong output.

   .. image:: /static/3/multi_criteria_overlay/images/5.png
     :align: center

 6. Scroll down to find the :guilabel:`Advanced Parameters` and select the profile ``High Compression`` to apply the compression.
 This will generate the compressed raster file of smaller size after running the tool.
+Applying lossless compression is highly recommended while working with raster data.

   .. image:: /static/3/multi_criteria_overlay/images/6.png
     :align: center